JzLimGH/Excel-Workshop/README.md

 6. Go back to conditional formatting and click "Manage Rules"
 7. Under Applies to and select all of your data.

-$\underline{Note}$ that the $ sign infront of the I was to fix the equation so that whenever it is copied and adjusted for different cells it will not adjust the I and continue to look at the I column whereas it will adapt and change the 2 since it should be looking at I 3 when considering row 3 and etc.
+Note that the $ sign infront of the I was to fix the equation so that whenever it is copied and adjusted for different cells it will not adjust the I and continue to look at the I column whereas it will adapt and change the 2 since it should be looking at I 3 when considering row 3 and etc.
 A neat thing about this function is that if we change one of the values, lets say I 95, to a value that secifies our rule, it will automaticaly change the format of that row.

 ## Macros